J-1 Scholar Requests

 Applies to any J-1 Professor or Research Scholar with previous program completion on or after 11/18/2006.
 An Exchange Visitor is not eligible for repeat participation as a J-1 Professor or Research Scholar for a period of 24 months following completion of a previous Professor or Research Scholar program.
 The 24-month clock begins on the day following the date on which the individual's previous SEVIS record is made Inactive due to program completion.

-A department should begin the J-1 process at least two (2) months prior to the intended start date in order to allow time for unanticipated delays in government processing, security checks, and visa issuance.
-ISSS will issue a Form DS-2019 within 2-5 days of receipt of a complete request package.
-Failure to complete all items on the J-1 Exchange Visitor Request Form and to submit required supporting documentation will delay DS-2019 issuance.
+A department wishing to host an Exchange Visitor should complete the J-1 request process at least two to three (2-3) months prior to the intended start date, in order to allow time for unanticipated delays in government processing, security checks, and visa issuance.
+Our normal processing time for new scholar requests is 3-5 business days.
+Upon receipt of a complete request, ISSS will issue a Form DS-2019 and Welcome Packet no later than 10 business days after.
+Failure to accurately complete all items on the J-1 Exchange Visitor e-Form Request and to submit required supporting documentation will delay DS-2019 issuance.

 It is the scholar’s responsibility to ensure that they are legally present in the U.S. and all extensions are timely filed.
 If the scholar has time remaining in their J-1 program category and the host department and scholar wish to continue collaboration, the department and scholar may apply for an extension of status.
 A $50.00 fee will be assessed.
 If the visitor will return home, ISSS should be notified in writing of the date of departure from GSU.
 This information is required to complete the scholar’s record in SEVIS.